Smart Lock Audio Recognition

 1. In the left navigation bar, click on the Live Capture button

-SensiML DCL User Interface Live Capture Button
+SensiML Data Studio User Interface Live Capture Button

 1. Click Connect to connect to your device

-SensiML DCL User Interface Device Connect
+SensiML Data Studio User Interface Device Connect

 1. Click Scan to find the port number of your device.

-SensiML DCL User Interface Device Connection Settings
+SensiML Data Studio User Interface Device Connection Settings

 Data Collection